Fog warning issued for Sunday but UK is ‘over the worst’ of cold snap

 The Met Office said parts of England will be hit by difficult driving conditions while freezing temperatures could see untreated surfaces become slippery.

-The yellow weather warning will be in place between 2am on Sunday and 11am on Monday, with Yorkshire down to East Anglia expected to see the densest fog.
+The yellow weather warning will be in place between 2am and 11am on Sunday, with Yorkshire down to East Anglia expected to see the densest fog.

 It means travel delays are likely and flights could be cancelled.